hatemhosny/racing-bars/website/docs/documentation/options.md

 If the number of data item names/groups are larger than the array length, the colors will be repeated.

 On the other hand, an object can be supplied to map specific item names/groups to colors.
-The objects does not have to include all names.
+The object does not have to include all bar names.
+The other bars will get the default colors.
 Note that names are case-sensitive.

 The colors specified in the array or object can be